 2. Go to the SSH Keys tab where you see any existing keys and can also add a new one.

 3. Click the Add new key button

-4. Choose between public or private RSA key type, add a name, and copy the key itself in the Public/Private RSA key box.
+4. Choose between public or private RSA key type (you probably want to add your public key), add a name, and copy the key itself in the Public/Private RSA key box.
 Note that the keys must be in pem format in order to be accepted.

 5. Click the Create button

 1. Go to the Virtual Machines page, select the server you wish to add the key to and find the Access tab.